Khizra3/Khizra3/README.md

 - 👋 Hi!
 I'm Khizra Hussain
 - 📢 I talk about data analysis, data cleaning, python, SQL & databases.
 You will also be able to see that my projects are related to data analysis.
 - 🌱 I’m currently attending a data science boot camp
-- 🤝 I’m looking to collaborate with Project managers, Data analysts, Data scientists,
+- 🤝 I’m looking to collaborate with Project managers, Data analysts, Data scientists
 - 📫 You can reach me at khizrahsabri@gmail.com 📧!

 <!---